-The Hillside Community Center facility is owned and maintained by Portland Parks & Recreation.
-The facility is available for lease and rental through Portland Parks and Recreation.
+The facility is available for lease and rental through Portland Parks & Recreation.

 Size in acres